 The goal of GEM is to lower grounding electrode system resistance.
 For areas with high soil resistivity, such as rocky or sandy soil, or on sites where ground rod electrodes cannot be driven to the desired depth, GEM are critical to grounding effectiveness.

 Earth resistivity varies with the type of soil, mineral content and compactness, and also with moisture content and temperature.
 Seasonal changes may thus alter where GEM is needed.

 Also called “earthing” enhancement materials, GEM are high conductivity materials that can be made from a variety of compounds.
 Bentonite clay, for example, is a naturally occurring compound sometimes used.
 Commercially available forms include powders, pellets and gels.
-Some may even include copper-based compounds, but those can be environmentally unfriendly.

 Concrete mixtures are another option, and are valuable because they prevent leaching, which is one of the important characteristics of effective GEM you will read about below.